Coronavirus inflicts huge U.S. job losses; Pence aide infected

-WASHINGTON/NEW YORK (Reuters) - The coronavirus pandemic triggered the steepest monthly loss of U.S. jobs since the Great Depression, data showed on Friday, and a second White House aide tested positive, raising questions over measures to protect President Donald Trump.
+WASHINGTON/NEW YORK (Reuters) - The coronavirus pandemic triggered the steepest monthly loss of U.S. jobs since the Great Depression, data showed on Friday, as a second White House aide was diagnosed with the respiratory infection, raising doubt that the highest levels of government are well protected.

-A day after the White House confirmed the Republican president’s personal valet had tested positive for the virus, Trump told reporters it had also infected Katie Miller, the press secretary to Vice President Mike Pence.
+A day after the White House confirmed that the personal valet of President Donald Trump had tested positive, Trump told reporters the virus had also infected Katie Miller, press secretary to Vice President Mike Pence.
 She is married to senior Trump aide and immigration policy hard-liner Stephen Miller and travels frequently with Pence.

 “We’ve taken every single precaution to protect the president,” White House spokeswoman Kayleigh McEnany told reporters.

-Labor Department data showed U.S. unemployment rose 14.7% last month - up from 3.5% in February - demonstrating the speed at which the U.S. economy collapsed after stay-at-home policies were imposed in much of the country to try to curb the spread of the outbreak.
+Concern over infection control in the White House heightened as the Labor Department reported U.S. unemployment rose 14.7% last month, up from 3.5% in February and demonstrating the speed with which the economy collapsed after stay-at-home orders meant to curb the outbreak were imposed across most of the country.

-Even worse economic news may come yet.
-White House economic adviser Kevin Hassett said the unemployment rate was likely to move up to around 20% this month.
+Even worse economic news may be yet to come.
+White House economic adviser Kevin Hassett said the unemployment rate was likely to climb to around 20% this month.
+The jobless rate for April already shattered the post-World War Two record of 10.8% set in November 1982.

-The economic devastation has put a sense of urgency into efforts by U.S. states to get their economies moving again, even though infection rates and deaths are still climbing in some parts of the country.
+The economic devastation has heightened the urgency behind efforts by governors to get their states’ economies moving again, even though infection rates and deaths are still rising in some parts of the country.

-Underscoring the wide-ranging threat from the pathogen, a 5-year-old boy has died in New York from a rare inflammatory syndrome believed to be linked to the coronavirus, Governor Andrew Cuomo said.
+More than 77,000 Americans have perished from COVID-19, the respiratory illness caused by the novel coronavirus, out of more than 1.28 million confirmed cases, according to a Reuters tally.

-The virus has killed nearly 76,000 Americans with more than 1.26 million confirmed cases, according to a Reuters tally.
+Elderly individuals and people with underlying chronic health conditions have been the most vulnerable.

-One of the fatalities was a 5-year old boy who died in New York from a rare inflammatory syndrome believed to be linked to the novel coronavirus, highlighting a potential new risk for children in the pandemic, Governor Andrew Cuomo said on Friday.
+But New York Governor Andrew Cuomo on Friday reported the death of a 5-year old boy from a rare inflammatory syndrome believed to be linked to the coronavirus, highlighting a potential new pandemic risk for children.

 The condition, first reported in Britain, Italy and Spain, can attack multiple organs, impair heart function and weaken heart arteries.